Compare The Best Cordless Hammer Drills

 Frequently Asked Questions

-Question: Can the function of this rotary hammer be changed?
+Question: Can the function of this tool be changed?
 For example, can it be set to just drill, just hammer or is it both or nothing??

-Answer: It has a 2-mode operation system that can be set to rotary hammer or just drill but it cannot be set to just hammer.
+Answer: It has a 2-mode operation system that can be set to rotary or just drill.

 Question: Will I be able to drill granite 3/8 bit and go 3.5 inches deep?